The Circle (DC Comics): Present

-On Themyscira; Hippolyta is the only Amazon (see Amazons Attack!), but she isn't alone, for the four Amazon women are still imprisoned on the island.
+On Themyscira, Hippolyta is the only Amazon (as depicted in Amazons Attack!), but she isn't alone, for the four Amazon women are still imprisoned on the island.
 The same night every year, she asks all four of them in their prisons if they wish to repent, but all of them say no. But the last one, Alkyone, gives Hippolyta a crown and says that it is Hippolyta herself who had betrayed them by giving birth to the dragon (referring to Wonder Woman).
 Hippolyta says no and walks away when the woman tells her she must kill her daughter, or reveal the truth to her.
 Elsewhere, Wonder Woman is attacked by gorillas loyal to Gorilla Grodd.
 She does subdue them to talk to their leader named Tolifhar, who reveals they want to attack humans for what they do to their kind.
 She promises, under the word as an Amazon, that she will help it.
 Convinced, the gorillas and Diana are now allies, and she has them stay as houseguests to her apartment.
 Picking her up, Nemesis takes her (as Agent Diana Prince) to Department of Metahuman Affairs, where after they celebrate her birthday, Sarge Steel recruits her and Nemesis for a cooperative strike.
-Later, Sarge meets a Lieutenant Colonel Etta Candy, who he reveals that he believes Diana Prince has some connection to Wonder Woman, and Etta agrees to help.
+Later, Sarge meets a Lieutenant Colonel Etta Candy, to whom he reveals his belief of Diana Prince being somehow connected to Wonder Woman; Etta agrees to help.
 During the mission, Diana and Nemesis arrive at their target: a site reported to house members of the Secret Society of Super Villains.
 Inside, they are attacked by Captain Nazi, who reveals he and many of his followers want a nation of their own.
 At the same time, those followers reach and plan to take over Themyscira.